 Digital product management requires constant work.

-The day a product launches is the day its born, it needs to grow, and be tended to before it can reach maturity.
+The day a product launches is the day its born, it needs to grow before it can reach maturity.
 This involves constant work, taking data, using it to make decisions, testing hypothesis, and maintaining project resources to make updates, changes, improvements.
 Most startups know this.
 But when speaking with traditional corporate, there is all too often a misalignment in ethos.

 Any product will at minimum require a product team that can work on it for a 12 month stretch post launch.
 Making updates and proving hypothesis.
-Notwithstanding, the digital product will need marketing support, and marketing’s strategy, will have to be integrated into the product strategy.
+Notwithstanding, the digital product will need marketing support, and marketing’s strategy, will need integration into the product strategy.
 They coincide and work hand in hand.

 So often you’ll see a product that launches, but the customer experience just isn’t there, or the messaging is off between marketing and product, restricting the enterprises ability to bring the product to market well, and inevitably leading to its demise.
 To avert these types of scenarios management needs to adequate budget for each product lifecycle.

 What we’re specifically speaking to are the following: